honkling/MHPlus/README.md

 # MinehutPlus
 A Google Chrome extension to improve the look of [Minehut](https://www.minehut.com)'s dashboard.

-## IMPORTANT!
-This project will no longer be maintained.
-Pull requests will be accepted.

 ## Installation
 1. Clone the repo and unzip.
 2. Open chrome://extensions.